johnpittman/finitestatemachine-js/README.md

 <h4>Breaking Changes...</h4>

 - setCurrentState no longer tiggers the change events.
 Use triggerChangeEvents to explicity trigger events for the current state.
+- changeState has been deprecated to handleStateEvent.
+- changeState now takes a state as the parameter, changes the current state, and triggers the change events with the event.event data being undefined.

 <h4>Additional Changes...</h4>